 For more information on lodging a train accident claim, please continue reading, or call us on 0800 652 1345 to speak to someone right now.

-As such, you could be entitled to seek compensation for an accident:
+As such, you could be entitled to seek compensation for a train accident if:

 Before accepting a train accident claim, our personal injury solicitors will need to evaluate the likelihood of you being compensated.
 To determine this, during a free consultation they will investigate whether the defendant was negligent, if their negligence resulted in a train accident, and if you sustained injuries or became ill as a result.